Lucyjpjones/lj-fscr/testing.md

 - [x] The 'read me' link on the latest blogs direct the user to the correct post detail page
 - [x] The testimonial carousel automatically cycles through a series of testimonials with expected interval time
 - [x] The testimonial carousel pauses on hover and pointer is present
-- [x] If user information entered in contact form is valid, the form submission is successful and an email is sent to the expected gmail account
+- [x] If user information entered in contact form is valid, the form submission is successful and an email is sent to the expected Gmail account
 - [x] After submission the input fields are cleared
 - [x] When input is missing in a required field there is an error response
 - [x] When input format is incorrect the field validation errors are present